Jay Inslee drops out of 2020 presidential race

 INSLEE CALLS TRUMP A 'WHITE NATIONALIST' AT DEBATE

-While Inslee had qualified for the first two presidential debates this summer, he struggled to gain traction in the crowded Democratic field and was falling short of the requirements needed to appear on two high-profile stages next month: the third DNC debate in Houston and a CNN town hall focused on climate change, Inslee's key issue.
+While Inslee had qualified for the first two presidential debates this summer, he struggled to gain traction in the crowded Democratic field and was falling short of the requirements needed to appear on two high-profile stages next month: the third DNC debate in Houston and a CNN town hall in New York focused on climate change.

 He had recently hit one of the markers — 130,000 unique donors.
 But he had yet to reach 2 percent in any poll and would have needed to hit that level of support in four qualifying polls.

-Other candidates are in a similar position.
-Author and Internet favorite Marianne Williamson seemingly hasn't qualified in any polls, and Sen. Kirsten Gillibrand, D-N.Y., apparently has only qualified in one.
+Other marginal candidates are in a similar position.
+Author and Internet favorite Marianne Williamson seemingly hasn't qualified in any polls, and Sen. Kirsten Gillibrand, D-N.Y., apparently has only qualified in one so far, with time running out.

 Inslee had sought to use the debates to boost his limited profile.
 At the July Democratic primary debate, Inslee declared to applause, “We can no longer allow a white nationalist to be in the White House.”